Bali Tickets

 It was inspired by the Sanghyang trance ritual, a sacred Balinese practice intended to invite spiritual protection and dispel evil through mass chanting.

-What story does the Kecak Dance portray?
+What story does the Kecak dance portray?

 The dance dramatizes scenes from the Ramayana, focusing on Prince Rama’s battle to rescue his wife Sita from the demon king Ravana, with Hanoman, the monkey go,d playing a key role.